Transport

 We are involved in land transport in several ways.

 We also undertake studies relating to transport.
-A review of the Regional Land Transport Strategy was completed in 2006, and the Northland Transport Network Study is currently being compiled in conjunction with BECA consultants.
-This is due for completion in mid-2008 and will replace the Northland Integrated Transport Study released in March 2002.
+A review of the Regional Land Transport Strategy was completed in 2010, and our Regional Land Transport Plan is reviewed every three years.

 The Northland Regional Council is only one of the organisations involved in the provision and administration of transport in Northland.
 Other organisations and their functions include: